 You want the plot of residuals versus x to be “the most boring scatterplot you’ve ever seen.”
-(DeVeaux, Velleman, Bock 2009, 203) [in “Sources Used” at the end of this book] “It shouldn’t have any interesting features, like a direction or shape.
+(DeVeaux, Velleman, Bock 2009, 203) [see “Sources Used” at end of book] “It shouldn’t have any interesting features, like a direction or shape.
 It should stretch horizontally, with about the same amount of scatter throughout.
 It should show no bends, and it should have no outliers.
 If you see any of these features, find out what the regression model missed.”

 Don’t worry about the size of the residuals,